Grosserly/h/README.md

 ## TODO
-- Figure out why spacing for long strings sometimes becomes inaccurate
+- Fix spacing for long strings sometimes becoming inaccurate
-- Uh, like, fix that
+- Fix text not showing up in FireFox

 ---
 ## A _huge_ thank you to: